How to Contribute

 After it's pushed, create a PR that targets our gh-pages branch from your gh-pages branch.

-Packaging extra resources in python package or binary
+Packaging extra resources in python package

 Contributor License Agreement